google/flink-connector-gcp/scripts/README.md

 bash run_flink.sh -c my-existing-cluster -C
 ```

-## End-2-end using an existing image
+## End-to-End using an existing image

 If you have an existising Docker image and want to use it in a new cluster, you can pass it with parameter `-f`.
 The image has to be available for GMF and the script will skip the creation of a new image: